Diaphteiros/landscaper/docs/usage/Blueprints.md

 ## Export Definitions

-Blueprints describe formal exports.
-The export declarations are very similar to the import declarations.
+Blueprints describe formal exports whose values can be exported by using _Installations_ to _DataObjects_ to be consumed by other _Installations_, again.
 The following types can be exported:

 - **`data`**

   This type of export is used to export arbitrary data according to its value type.
 The value type is described by a [JSONSchema](#jsonschema).

 - **`target`**

   This type declares an export of a [deployment target object](./Targets.md).
 It is used in the rendered deployitems to specify the target environment for the deployment of the deployitem.

 The exports are described as a list of export declarations in the blueprint top-level field `exports`.
 An export declaration has the following fields:

 - **`name`** *string*

-  Identifier for the export parameter.
+  Identifier for the export **parameter**.
 Can be used in the templating to access the actual export value provided by the installation.

 - **`type`** *type*

   The type of the export as described above.
   For backward compatibility, the `type` field is currently optional for *data* and *target* exports, but it is strongly recommended to specify it for each export declaration.

 - **`schema`** *JSONSchema*

   Must be set for exports of type `data` (only).
 Describes the structure of the expected export value as [JSONSchema](#jsonschema).

 - **`targetType`** *string*

   Must be set for exports of type `target` (only).
 It declares the type of the expected [*Target*](./Targets.md) object.
 If the `targetType` does not contain a `/`, it will be prefixed with `landscaper.gardener.cloud/`.

 **Example**
 ```yaml